cloudflare/cloudflare-docs/content/dns/troubleshooting/faq.md

 **Solution**

 Make sure the argument `zone_id = data.cloudflare_zones.example_com.zones[0].id`.
-A more detailed use case can be found in [this](https://github.com/cloudflare/terraform-provider-cloudflare/issues/913) Github thread.
+A more detailed use case can be found in [this](https://github.com/cloudflare/terraform-provider-cloudflare/issues/913) GitHub thread.

 ___

 ## Why am I getting hundreds of random DNS records after adding my domain?

 This can happen when you had a wildcard \* record configured at your previous authoritative DNS.
 You can remove these records in bulk [using the API](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-delete-dns-record).

 You can also:
 1. [Remove your domain](/fundamentals/get-started/basic-tasks/manage-domains/remove-domain/) from Cloudflare.